pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 .. fillintheblank:: input

-   What command is used to produce C++ output?
+   What command is used to accept C++ input?

   - :cin: Right!
     :raw_input: That's Python, not C++!